 It's in 'beta', which means we're still testing it.

-To join the EV Tariff, you'll need a second generation (SMETS2) smart meter for electricity that can take a reading every half hour.
+To join the EV Tariff, you'll need a second generation (SMETS2) smart meter for electricity that can take a reading every half hour, or a first generation (SMETS1) smart meter that is enrolled on the DCC network and can take an electricity reading every half hour.

 How it works